forrestjgq/lsp/if.md

 epoll_ctl     | control event poll
 epoll_wait    | wait event for files

+# Memory
+## Map
 function   | description
 --------   | --------------
+mmap | map a file into memory
+munmap | unmap memory
+mremap | remap memory to tune size and flag mprotect | change protect for a mapped memory region msync | synchronize memory to kernel madvice | give advise to kernel how the memory will be processed

 function   | description
 --------   | --------------
 function   | description